MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 There are several tools you can use to deploy an app from a Windows 10 PC to a Windows 10 mobile device.
 Both devices must be connected to the same subnet of the network by a wired or wireless connection, or they must be connected by USB.
 Either of the ways listed installs only the app package (.appx); they do not install certificates.

 -   Use the Windows 10 Application Deployment (WinAppDeployCmd) tool.
 Learn more about [the WinAppDeployCmd tool](http://msdn.microsoft.com/library/windows/apps/mt203806.aspx).
--   Starting in Windows 10, Version 1511, you can use [Device Portal](#device_portal) to deploy from your browser to a mobile device running Windows 10, Version 1511 or later.
+-   Starting in Windows 10, Version 1511, you can use [Device Portal](../debug-test-perf/device-portal-desktop.md) to deploy from your browser to a mobile device running Windows 10, Version 1511 or later.
 Use the **[Apps](../debug-test-perf/device-portal.md#apps)** page in Device Portal to upload an app package (.appx) and install it on the device.

+## Failure to install Developer Mode package
+Sometimes, due to network or administrative issues, Developer Mode won't install correctly.
+The Developer Mode package is required for **remote** deployment to this PC -- using Device Portal from a browser or Device Discovery to enable SSH -- but not for local development.
+Even if you encounter these issues, you can still deploy your app locally using Visual Studio, or from this device to another device.

+See the [Known Issues](https://social.msdn.microsoft.com/Forums/en-US/home?forum=Win10SDKToolsIssues&sort=relevancedesc&brandIgnore=True&searchTerm=%22device+portal%22) forum to find workarounds to these issues and more.

+### Failed to locate the package

+"Developer Mode package couldn’t be located in Windows Update.
+Error Code 0x80004005 Learn more"

+This error may occur due to a network connectivity problem, Enterprise settings, or the package may be missing.

+To fix this issue:

+1. Ensure your computer is connected to the Internet.
+2. If you are on a domain-joined computer, speak to your network administrator.
+The Developer Mode package, like all Features on Demand,  is blocked by default in WSUS.
+2.1.
+In order to unblock the Developer Mode package in the current and previous releases, the following KBs should be allowed in WSUS: 4016509, 3180030, 3197985
+3. Check for Windows updates in the Settings > Updates and Security > Windows Updates.
+4. Verify that the Windows Developer Mode package is present in Settings > System > Apps & Features > Manage optional features > Add a feature.
+If it is missing, Windows cannot find the correct package for your computer.

+After doing any of the above steps, disable and then re-enable Developer Mode to verify the fix.

+### Failed to install the package

+"Developer Mode package failed to install.
+Error code 0x80004005  Learn more"

+This error may occur due to incompatibilities between your build of Windows and the Developer Mode package.

+To fix this issue:

+1. Check for Windows updates in the Settings > Updates and Security > Windows Updates.
+2. Reboot your computer to ensure all updates are applied.

 ## Use group policies or registry keys to enable a device